Bill Shorten's Robodebt Class Action Results in $1.2 Billion Settlement for Victims

-Bill Shorten is the minister for NDIS and Government Services under the Albanese Labor Government.
-He was the former leader of the Australian Labor Party during the 2019 Federal Election and campaigned heavily for greater utilisation of electric vehicles.
-Mr. Shorten also launched a class action case in 2019 alongside Gordan Legal against the Coalition Government for their handling of the Robodebt debt-recovery scheme.
-The case resulted in a $1.2 billion settlement to be distributed amongst 400,000 Australians.
+Bill Shorten is the Minister for NDIS and Government Services under the Albanese Labor Government.
+He was the leader of the Australian Labor Party during the 2019 Federal Election and campaigned heavily for greater utilisation of electric vehicles.

 Robodebt Class Action

-In September of 2019 Mr. Shorten called for the Coalition Government to suspend the robodebt scheme and announced a class action lawsuit undertaken by Gordan Legal on behalf of hundreds of thousands of Australian affected by the scheme.
-Mr. Shorten said the proposed class action would allege the federal government of financially benefiting as a result of the robodebt scheme in instances where it wrongfully collected money that legitimately belonged to recipients.
+In September of 2019 Mr. Shorten called for the Coalition Government to suspend the robodebt scheme and announced a class action lawsuit undertaken by Gordan Legal on behalf of hundreds of thousands of Australians affected by the scheme.

 As part of his announcement, Mr. Shorten described how there had been "a pattern from the commonwealth of wiping the debt at the centre of legal challenges, possibly because the government was “scared” to prove the legal basis of the scheme, and that pointed to grounds for legal challenge."